Contributing to HADDOCK3

 You need a big and complex function or maybe a whole python file from another project.
 If licenses are compatible, copy their code to the HADDOCK3 repository writing all necessary headers to grant authorship and comply with license requirements.

 Your new module largely depends on a library and reimplementing or copying is not an option.
-Then, consider if we can use that dependency as a runtime dependency (like
+Then, consider if we can use that dependency as a runtime (thirdparty) dependency (like

 gdock